Richadxt/Mysangeet/README.md

-# Mysangeet
+# MyMusicPlayer
-This repository contains a music player app named Mysangeet built using Dexter, Java and Android Studio.
+This repository contains a music player app named MyMusicPlayer built using Dexter, Java and Android Studio.